krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 been reduced to a canonical, presence-oriented representation[^5].

 [^5]: There are several technical conditions that must be satisfied when
-mapping PDFs to a canonical system of presences in order for this claim to
+mapping signals to a canonical system of presences in order for this claim to
 hold.
 To avoid getting bogged down in those details, we’ll simply claim it for
 now.
 The API docs go into more detail about the mechanics of this canonical
-representation, and what’s needed to ensure a "clean" mapping from a PDF to a
+representation, and what’s needed to ensure a "clean" mapping from a signal to a
 system of presences—or more precisely, a system of presence assertions.

 ## The Presence Invariant

-In the last section, we introduced *systems of presences* as collections of presence assertions defined over a set of presence density functions (PDFs).
+In the last section, we introduced *systems of presences* as collections of presence assertions defined over a set of presence density functions (signals).

 Figure 5 illustrates an example of such a system, where we focus on the subset of presences defined over a *shared observation interval*.